numdinkushi/IQlify/README.md

 - 📊 **Intelligent Grading**: Comprehensive AI-based evaluation with detailed feedback and recommendations
 - 🎮 **Gamified Experience**: Streaks, leaderboards, and challenges to keep you motivated
 - 🔒 **Web3 Native**: Built on Celo blockchain with MiniPay wallet integration via RainbowKit
-- 📱 **MiniPay Optimized**: Seamless integration with Opera MiniPay for instant payments and simplified user experience
+- 📱 **MiniPay Optimized**: Seamless integration with Opera MiniPay for instant payments and simplified user experience (primary platform)
+- 🌐 **Browser Compatible**: Also works in standard web browsers with MetaMask, WalletConnect, and other Web3 wallets

 ---